Economic effects of adapting critical infrastructure (sea port and inland water transport)

-The case study focuses on the Rhine port of Mannheim and the surrounding metropolitan region, and actors using the port.
+The case study will focus on the port of Hamburg and the port of Mannheim, and actors using the ports.
+In addition to handling goods, the Port of Hamburg is site for industrial production and raw material processing, and is currently the largest inner-city urban development project in Europe.
 The port of Mannheim is one of the most important and largest inland ports in Europe, and is home to numerous large companies in sectors such as energy, chemicals and pharmaceuticals.

 By the end of 2020, the Mannheim part of the study has reached a first milestone.
 Two impact chain workshops have been conducted as participative online events.
 One workshop investigated the risk of extended periods of heat on the population of Mannheim and vulnerable groups.
 Stakeholders have been the professional firefighters of Mannheim and several offices of the City of Mannheim municipality.
 The second impact chain workshop was a multi-threat, multi-stakeholder workshop.
 The participants investigated the risk of more frequent and longer summer periods of drought and low water of the river Rhine on the infrastructure of Mannheim.
 The Mannheim port authority, the Mannheim large fossile power plant, a logistics company, a company producing products based on pulp, and the City of Mannheim contributed to creating a qualitative impact chain.
 In both cases, the starting point was the German national set of general impact chains as published in 2016.
 For the Mannheim cases, the relevant parts have been selected and then refined.
-The on-going next step of the case study is performing further quantitative analyses.
-For this purpose, one stakeholder has provided data for jointly selected indicators for risk elements of the aforementioned impact chains.
-This data is currently employed for creating a risk matrix for assessing the impact on low waters of the Rhine on the freight rates.
-The risk matrix can be used to explore scenarios of more frequent and longer periods of low waters in the near future and their impact on transport costs (inland waterway transport relation Rotterdam - Mannheim).
+The planned next step of the case study will be the identification of possibilities for further quantitative analyses.

 Summary data collection

-a) better understanding of the risk of extended periods of low water of a major European / German inland waterway on the supply chains based on the inland harbours on the Rhine and ARA seaports and on the regional infrastructure and industry
+• better understanding of the risk of extended periods of low water of a major Europe-an / German inland waterway on their supply chain and the regional infrastructure and industry;

-b) better understanding of the risk of extended periods of drought, heat, and low waters of the Rhine to the population and community facilities of a metropolitan region along the Rhine River
+• better understanding of the risk of extended periods of drought, heat, and low waters of the Rhine to the population and community facilities of the Mannheim region.

-3) Good practices in stakeholder training, co-production of knowledge, and presentation of results
+4) Good practices in stakeholder engagement, co-production of knowledge, and presenta-tion of results.

 Case study responsible